jolo-dev/cdk-restapi-stack/README.md

 ### Singular vs Plural (Unique Lambda Names)

-Each Lambda should be unique therefore its naming.
+Each Lambda should be unique and thus its naming.
 Verify that Lambdas in the `get`- Folder have different names than in the `post`, or `put`- folder.

 ### Bundling was stucked

 It could happen that you bundled a code which got stucked.
-Simply delete `lambdas/dist`- Folder
+Simply delete `lambdas/dist`- Folder because it will get rebundled again.

 ### Too many assets/CFN